JackTeam/XHNewsFrameworkExample/README.md

 ## English：
-XHNewsFrameworkExample is a fast integration and development of the framework of news app, base on Netease App build.
+XHNewsFramework is a fast integration and development of the framework of news app, base on Netease App build.
 Has the following features:
 1、support reuse nested inside the ScrollView tableView.
 2、support rapid horizontal sliding scrollView.